jeninh/hackmas-day-11/README.md

 ## 10) Styling

-**Before submitting, make sure to customize the blog's styling to make it your own!**
+### Before submitting, make sure to customize the blog's styling to make it your own!

-I'll also ask that you make your own blog post, it doesn't need to be anything complex or huge, you can just make a tiny silly post :P
+### I'll also ask that you make your own blog post, it doesn't need to be anything complex or huge, you can make a tiny and silly post :P

 Need help with Astro?
 Check out the [Astro documentation](https://docs.astro.build)!